dnlbrky/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
-First, set the working directory to the one containing the forked/cloned content from Github (http://github.com/rdpeng/RepData_PeerAssessment1):
+First, set the working directory to the one containing the locally forked/cloned content from Github (http://github.com/rdpeng/RepData_PeerAssessment1):

 ```r
 setwd("C:/Users/dlabar/Google Drive/Coursera/Data Science/RepData_PeerAssessment1")